 How we will improve

 We started with checking organisations for past controversy.
 However, such checks are only snapshots.
 The aid sector is always in flux, and while we may clear an organisation one day, the next day they could be complicit in a major scandal.
-For now, we crawl the web for controversy on a daily basis.
+For now, we crawl the web for controversy on a weekly basis.
 This process is partly automated, but still requires a lot of manual work in terms of data entry.
 We will design more efficient methods to do this, but we will never completely outsource human judgement.

 2. Organisational Competence